SHOP BEST SELLERS

 In addition, we may disclose information about you (i) if we are required to do so by law or legal process, (ii) to law enforcement authorities or other government officials, (iii) when we believe disclosure is necessary or appropriate to prevent physical harm or financial loss, or in connection with an investigation of suspected or actual fraudulent or illegal activity, (iv) to third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets, and/or (v) to new owners who have acquired or have merged with our business.

-MGI has entered into agreements with its subsidiaries resident in the EEA and Switzerland to ensure that adequate protection be given to personal information transferred from the EEA and Switzerland to the United States.
-These agreements are based on “standard contractual clauses” promulgated by the EU and Swiss governments.
+MGI has entered into agreements with its subsidiaries resident in the EEA, United Kingdom, and Switzerland to ensure that adequate protection be given to personal information transferred from the EEA, United Kingdom and Switzerland to the United States or other places not deemed to provide ‘adequate protection.’
+These agreements are based on “standard contractual clauses” promulgated by the EU, United Kingdom, and Swiss governments.
 Copies of the non-confidential provisions of these agreements are available by Contacting us

-If you are a resident of the EEA or Switzerland, please Contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA or Switzerland.
+If you are a resident of the EEA, United Kingdom or Switzerland, please Contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA or Switzerland.

 We maintain administrative, technical, and physical safeguards designed to protect personal information against accidental, unlawful, or unauthorized destruction, loss, alternation, access, disclosure or use.
 While no safeguards are infallible, we take data security seriously and believe that we have implemented appropriate measures to minimize the risk of data breaches.
 However, we cannot guarantee the security of your data transmitted over the internet, and we do not warrant the security of any information, including personal information, which you transmit to us over the internet.